ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- The authors with higher contribution points have higher priority to choose the position in the author list.
 		- For authors that share similar contribution, the relatively lower-ranked can argue for a claim of equal contribution.
 			- E.g., their difference in contribution points is less than 1.
-	- In principle, people with too little contribution will not be regarded as one of the authors, even though somehow participated in.
+	- In principle, people with too little contribution will not be regarded as one of the authors.
-		- E.g., get less than 1 point.
+		- E.g., get less than 1 point, even though somehow participated in.

 <!--
 - How much money will you get each month: